Private schools in the United Kingdom: Conditions

 Private schools, as compared with maintained schools, generally have more individual teaching; much lower pupil-teacher ratios at around 9:1; longer teaching hours (sometimes including Saturday morning teaching) and homework (known as prep); though they have shorter terms.
 They also have more time for organised extra-curricular activities.

 Loughborough Grammar School (1495) has a pupil-teacher ratio of 9:1.

 As boarding schools are fully responsible for their pupils throughout term-time, pastoral care is an essential part of boarding education, and many such schools have their own distinctive ethos, including social aspirations, manners and accents, associated with their own school traditions.
 Many former pupils aspire to send their own children to their old schools over successive generations.
 Most offer sporting, musical, dramatic and art facilities, sometimes with extra charges.

 Educational achievement is generally very good.
 Independent school pupils are four times more likely to attain an A* at GCSE than their non-selective state sector counterparts, and twice as likely to attain an A grade at A-level.
 A much higher proportion go to university.
 Some schools specialise in particular strengths, academic or other, although this is not as common as it is in the state sector.

 Independent schools can set their own discipline regime, with much greater freedom to exclude children.
 In England and Wales there are no requirements for teaching staff to have Qualified Teacher Status or to be registered with the General Teaching Council.
 In Scotland a teaching qualification and registration with the General Teaching Council for Scotland (GTCS) are mandatory for all teaching positions.

 Diversity of private schools

-The UK’s private school sector encompasses a range of institutions, reflecting diverse educational approaches and communities.
+The UK's private school sector encompasses a range of institutions, reflecting diverse educational approaches and communities.
 Schools following alternative philosophies, such as Montessori and Steiner, emphasise child-centred learning and holistic development.
 Others address special educational needs (SEN), supporting students with conditions like dyslexia or autism, or offer international curricula, such as the International Baccalaureate, to cater to multilingual communities.
 Faith-based schools, including Christian, Jewish, Muslim, and Hindu institutions, integrate religious values with academics.
 According to the Independent Schools Council (ISC), 681 member schools include a variety of faith-based and culturally specific institutions.

+Charitable status

+Many independent schools have charitable status, which means they are not charged business rates by local councils, amongst other benefits.
+This is estimated to save the schools about £200 per pupil each year and to cost the Exchequer about £100 million, assuming that an increase in fees would not result in any transfer of pupils from the private to the maintained sector.
+This has long been an area of debate.